calacuda/music-organizer/README.md

 ## developement status:

-this program is not yet runable. it has only been mapped out
+this program is not yet runable. it has only been mapped out.

 ## Requirements: